nghiaagent/2025-advanced-r-notebook/README.md

 This is the repository for my version of Advanced R Solutions.
-Here I provide my solutions to the questions in the [Advanced R (2nd edition) book](https://adv-r.hadley.nz/) in my coding style.
-The code cells are also interactive where appropriate!
+Here I provide my solutions to the questions in the [Advanced R (2nd edition) book](https://adv-r.hadley.nz/) as interactive code cells where appropriate!

 # Reproducibility